Academic Affairs

 We work with Minnesota State faculty, staff, and students to make sure all students can plan sensible and straightforward educational paths to their certificate and degree completion.

-The Academic Programs team provides system leadership and support for academic programs, policies, and procedures, and manages the official inventory of Minnesota State academic programs.
+The Academic Programs team provides leadership and support for academic programs, policies, and procedures, and manages the official inventory of Minnesota State academic programs.
+Newly proposed programs begin as an informal Letter of Inquiry then become a Notice of Intent, which invites statewide public comment.

 Students enroll in Minnesota State colleges and universities with varying levels of academic readiness in core course subject areas like mathematics, reading, and writing.
 In order to ensure students have the highest likelihood for success in their courses, a variety of assessments may be used to best align a student’s level of academic readiness with the coursework they enroll in.